English brickwork: Tudor to Edwardian

 No special clothing or equipment is required, but please bring outdoor clothing and sturdy footwear for the demonstrations.

 £115 per person, to include tuition, teas and coffees and a light lunch.
+Please let the Museum know in advance any special dietary requirements.

 Please read out terms and conditions before booking.